 - Extended warranty protection – this extends the time period of the U.S. manufacturer’s warranty by an additional year, on eligible warranties of three years or less.

 - Secondary rental collision cover

-- 3-month complimentary DashPass membership – the DoorDash service that offers unlimited free deliveries on eligible orders over $12 (DashPass members can currently get a bonus 5% rebate on select pickup orders).
+- 3-month complimentary DashPass membership – the DoorDash service that offers unlimited free deliveries on eligible orders over $12.

 Why I Love The Freedom Flex Credit Card